mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 >  ... to merge oneself in freedom and say something about it has to be difficult.”

 But it's not so easy to say something about freedom itself, raindrops themselves, when you are one with it.
 No, nothing to say.
 It's pretty hard.
 For instance, you and the air are communicating smoothly, working in themselves very smoothly: how can you say it?
 How can you think of this situation?
 No explanation.
 But if you come out of this situation and look at the air, and look at you, and look at the very smooth functioning of your internal organs – well, we say, “Oh, air!
 I am basking in the merit of air, constantly.”
 You say so – but it is still an explanation.

 #### 35:06

 The same applies to shikantaza.
 Shikantaza is just shikantaza.
 When you merge yourself in zazen itself, very naturally, all [dualisms](glossary#dualism) drop off.
 All verbal explanations drop off.
 Nothing to say.
 “Sound of raindrops” or “real raindrops” or “not real raindrops” – nothing to say.
 So, all you have to do is just be one with shikantaza itself.
 At that time, very naturally, your body and mind are really basking in shikantaza, and shikantaza is basking in your body and mind.
-They don't bother each other.
-Just be there, constantly.

-But if you for a moment come out of this shikantaza, you can look at yourself and also many things around you – and then immediately, the mind starts to attach, making noise.
+They don't bother each other; [they just are] there, constantly.
+But if for a moment you come out of this shikantaza, you can look at yourself and also many things around you – and then immediately, the mind starts to attach, making noise.

 That's why this morning I told you: *cease fire*.
-Completely cease fire.

-*Cease fire* doesn't mean throw away.
-There is nothing to do.
-It's not necessary to do anything particular; only to stop firing, stop shooting.
+Completely cease fire. *Cease fire* doesn't mean throw away. [...]
+It's not necessary to do anything particular in order to stop stop firing, stop shooting.
 Nothing to do; all you have to do is, here is shikantaza.
-Shikantaza – well, arranging the circumstances, and regulating the body and breath, and also regulating mind, based on no design of becoming [Buddha](glossary#buddha), or whatever it is.
+Shikantaza – well, arranging the circumstances, regulating the body and breath, and also regulating mind, based on no sign of becoming [Buddha](glossary#buddha), or whatever it is.
 Just sit down there.
 And then finally, you can stop shooting.
 If you do it, you can stop shooting, very naturally.

-Stop shooting immediately, okay?
+Stop shooting immediately.
 On the other hand, stop shooting “catches” many things.
 Even a small sound, even the tiny sound of a needle falling onto the floor, you can catch it.
-So that is completely ceasing fire.
-[When your] surroundings are perfectly calm; at that time, you can *catch* it – everything.
-All you have to do is, you shouldn’t fire.
-After thinking “sound of raindrops,” all you have to do is, just be one with the raindrops.
+That is completely ceasing fire: [when your] surroundings are perfectly calm; at that time, you can catch everything.
+All you have to do is, you shouldn’t fire, after thinking “sound of raindrops.”
+All you have to do is, just be one with the raindrops.

 What are the raindrops?
 The raindrops are you.
 The raindrops are zazen.
-If you create a gap between you and zazen [or raindrops], immediately you can catch the sound you create and raindrops create, and then follow after this sound, and believe “that is raindrops” or “that is shikantaza.”
+If you create a gap between you and zazen [or you and raindrops], immediately you can catch the sound you create and raindrops create, and then follow after this sound, and believe “that is raindrops,” or “that is shikantaza.”
 That is confusion.
 So, completely cease firing.
 For this, no way, completely nothing to do.
-All you have to do is, there is one [thing], which is called shikataza – just do it.
+All you have to do is, here is one [thing] which is called shikataza – just do it.
 Just *do*.

 #### 40:16

 I always use the example of death, because death is a very good example to explain shikantaza, in which all delusions completely drop off.
 Right in the middle of death, all delusions drop off.
 Whether you are qualified to accept death or you are not qualified to accept death, or you are stupid or you are not stupid, it doesn't matter: just death.
 Don't you think so?

-If you hear the sound from zazen, from [the] practicer, you say, “I am qualified to be a good Zen student,” or, “I am not qualified,” “I am stupid,” “I am not stupid; I am excellent” – but whatever you say, it’s really sounds.
-Right in the middle of shikantaza itself, it is really exactly the same as death itself.
+If you hear the sound from zazen, from [the] practitioner, you say, “I am qualified to be a good Zen teacher [or student],” or, “I am not qualified,” “I am stupid,” “I am not stupid; I am excellent” – but whatever you say, it’s really sounds.
+But right in the middle of shikantaza itself, it is really exactly the same as death itself.
 No way; exactly no way.

 The gap is something which causes you to see something objectively.
-While you are seeing something objectively, it creates lots of things: fear, enjoyment, criticism; judgement, good and bad; many things.
-But if you are one with exactly death itself – nothing to say.
+In seeing something objectively, it creates lots of things: fear, enjoyment, criticism; judgement, good and bad; many things.
+But if you are one with exactly death itself – *nothing* to say.
 If you're one.

-For instance, if I die: before dying, I can see my death.
+For instance, if I die.
+Before dying, I can see my death.
 It really scares me.
 I say, “I don’t want to die.”
 Or I say, “Okay, okay; I can die.”
 On the other hand, I don’t want to die – but death is coming up to me.
-So, always I discuss with death:
+So, I discuss with death:

 “I like it, but I don’t *like* it.”

-“Well, are you sure you like death?”
+“Are you sure you like death?”

-”No, I’m not.
+”No, I don’t.
 But anyway, no way, so I like it.”

 “But, it is not honest.”

-So, if I continue to ask myself, “Are you sure?” – I don’t like it.
+So, if I continue to ask myself, “Are you sure,” I don’t like it.
 But if I don’t like it, can I escape from it?
 No way.
 Because death is just coming up to me.
 Death is there, coming up.

-But right before, until death reaches me, death is still not real death.
+But until death reaches me, death is still not real death.
 It is the sound of death; I always hear the sound of death.
-Then after the sound of death, always it makes me confused: “I like it,” “I don’t like it,” “I like it,” “I don’t like it”...
+Then after the sound of death, it makes me confused: “I like it,” “I don’t like it,” “I like it,” “I don’t like it”...
 “Oh, I don’t care.”
 Whatever you say, this is nothing but hearing the sound of death, that’s all.
 It’s not real death.

 But if death reaches me perfectly – there is no death.
-No [suffering](glossary#suffering), no [person], no delusions.
+No [suffering](glossary#suffering), no [prison], no delusions.
 Completely all delusions drop off.

-And then immediately, there is a moment that comes up, which is called “after death”.
+And then immediately, there is a moment that comes up, which is called “after death.”
 And then [Katagiri](glossary#katagiri) says, “Oh!
 I died.”
-But if I died... *[He laughs.]* I cannot see [it if I] died.
+But if I died...
+I cannot see [it if I] died. *[He laughs.]*

 But anyway, let’s see the movie.
 So, I look at death, and then lots of sounds come up, and then I say, criticizing: “Oh, I don’t like it.
 Oh, poor Katagiri,” patting my head.
 And also: fighting death, and sometimes shaking hands with death, and sometimes escaping from death, sometimes playing hide and seek with death.
 But whatever happens, death is continually coming up to me.
-This is reality; this is very normal.
+This is *reality*; this is [normal].

 So finally, whatever I say, that is a [dualistic](glossary#dualistic) world.
 Lots of things come up.
-Stumbling over whatever I say, finally, what happens?
+Stumbling over, whatever I say, finally, what happens?
 All I have to do is to merge myself in death as it really is, because it’s *real*.

 So finally, death says, “Hi.”
 If he says, “Hi,” I can answer, “Hi” – because it’s already one.
 No delusions about what I have to say or what I shouldn’t say; whether I should give an answer to death – “Hi” – or not.
 Completely all delusions drop off, if I become one with death exactly.